 Income Statement Comparison

-The following table illustrates a comparison of the most recent income statements for Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX) for the fiscal year ending December 31, 2024.
+In this section, I will provide a side-by-side comparison of the most recent income statements for Old Dominion Freight Line, Inc. (ODFL) and CSX Corporation (CSX), highlighting key financial metrics.

 |---|---|---|